Appearance of Nodes in React Diagram Component

 The appearance of a node can be customized by changing its fill color, strokeDashArray, ‘strokeWidth’, ‘strokeColor’ and opacity.
 The visible property of the node enables or disables the visibility of the node.

-The following code illustrates how to customize the appearance of the shape.
+The following code illustrates how to customize the appearance of nodes using style properties:

 import * as React from 'react';